 Daisho-in Temple is always an interesting place to visit and it, too, has its share of autumn leaves within its maze-like grounds.

 GetHiroshima’s jjwalsh recommends getting an early start to really make the most of the autumn scenery on Miyajima.

-If you do arrive late to the island, new in 2020, the Japanese bridge at the entrance to Momijidani park and the trees around Shinomiya Shrine will be illuminated until 8:30pm every night until November 23.
+If you do arrive late to the island, the Japanese bridge at the entrance to Momijidani park and the trees around Shinomiya Shrine will be illuminated until 8:00pm every night October 30-November 23.

 Mitaki Temple has to be the top spot for enjoying the autumn leaves within the city limits.
 Beautiful at any time of the year, Mitaki is particularly stunning when the leaves turn.
 This is one of those places where the fallen leaves which litter the pathways and lie cradled in the hands of some of the hundreds of statues that silently watch the verdant grounds.
 You are unlikely to have the place completely to yourself, but, visit on a weekday and you may well come close.
 Don’t leave it too late however, as the hillside temple falls into shadow fairly early in the afternoon.

 The leaves in this historic garden cannot compare to Mitaki, but located right downtown, its ease of access cannot be beaten.
-The garden is usually open late in the last week of November when the trees are illuminated, but this has been canceled in 2020 due to the COVID-19 pandemic.
+The garden’s autumn leaf illuminations are back in 2021 after being cancelled due to the pandemic last year.

 Another garden which is relatively easy to get to, and which provides some nice vistas is Sankei-en next to Hiroshima Airport.
 It doesn’t have the history of Shukkei-en, but it is on a grand scale, and its own “Momiji-dani” is colored a multitude of hues during autumn.